SteelRidgeRobotics/2023-2024_FRC_Season/controls/hardware_software_interface_specifications/competition_hw_sw_interface_spec.md

 3. Amplifier Lift
 4. Climber

+## Motion Control Rules

 ## Robot Controllers

 This robot uses a single RoboRIO 2 as the only robot controller.
 The robot code is implemented in Python using the 2024 RobotPy framework.
 Major software versions are shown in the following table.
+Motor controller and sensor software versions are listed elsewhere in this document.

 | Software Component        | Version   |
 |---------------------------|-----------|